bjrmatos/electron-workers/README.md

 `connectionMode` - `server`, `ipc` mode, defaults to `server` mode if no specified.`pathToScript` (required) - path to the electron script.

-`pathToElectron` - path to the electron executable, by default we will try to find the path using the value returned from `electron-prebuilt` or the value in your `$PATH`.
+`pathToElectron` - path to the electron executable, by default we will try to find the path using the value returned from the `electron` or `electron-prebuilt` packages (if any of them are found), otherwhise we will try to find it in your `$PATH` env var.

 `debug` Number - pass debug port to electron process,[see electron's debugging guide](http://electron.atom.io/docs/v0.34.0/tutorial/debugging-main-process/).